limin-liu/BureauIntelligent/README.md

 BureauIntelligent
 ==========

->_An “IOT - smarthome” project uses web page which installed on raspberry to control arduino and sensor device_
+>_An “IOT - SmartHome” project uses web page which installed on raspberry to control arduino and sensor device_